trendless/chtmlrelay/README.md

 Please see [this list of known apps and client projects](https://support.delta.chat/t/list-of-all-known-client-projects/3059) which offer instant onboarding on chatmail servers, and [this list of known public 3rd party chatmail servers](https://delta.chat/en/chatmail).

+## Minimal requirements, Perequisites

+You will need the following:

+- control over a domain through a DNS provider of your choice,

+- Debian 12 machine with IPV4 and preferably also IPV6 addresses,
+  1GB RAM, one slow CPU and maybe 10GB storage for a few thousand active chatmail addresses, and

+- password-less ssh root login to the domain

 ## Deploying a chatmail server